RIM-67 Standard: RIM-67B and RIM-156 SM-2 Extended Range

-The second generation of Standard missile, the Standard Missile 2, was developed for the Aegis Combat System, and the New Threat Upgrade (NTU) program that was planned for existing Terrier and Tartar ships.
+The second generation of Standard missile, the Standard Missile 2, was developed for the Aegis Combat System and for the New Threat Upgrade (NTU) program for existing Terrier and Tartar ships.
+It is the primary anti-air weapon of the US Navy.

 The destroyer served as the test platform for the development of the CG/SM-2 (ER) missile program project.
-The principal change over the Standard Missile 1 is the introduction of inertial guidance for each phase of the missile's flight except the terminal phase where semi-active homing was retained.
-This design change was made so that missiles could time share illumination radars and enable equipped ships to defend against saturation missile attacks.
+The principal change over the Standard Missile 1 is the introduction of inertial guidance until the terminal phase where semi-active homing takes over.

-Terrier ships reequipped as part of the New Threat Upgrade were refit to operate the RIM-67B (SM-2ER Block I) missile.
+Terrier ships re-equipped as part of the New Threat Upgrade were refit to use the RIM-67B (SM-2ER Block I) missile.

-The RIM-156A Standard SM-2ER Block IV with the Mk 72 booster was developed to compensate for the lack of a long range SAM for the of Aegis cruisers.
-The Mk72 booster allows the RIM-156A to fit into the Mark 41 Vertical Launching System.
-This configuration can also be used for Terminal phase Ballistic Missile Defense.
+The RIM-156A Standard SM-2ER Block IV with the Mk 72 booster was developed to provide a long range SAM for the of Aegis cruisers.
+The Mk 72 booster allows the RIM-156A to fit into the Mark 41 Vertical Launching System.
+This configuration is also be used for terminal phase ballistic missile defense.